 Employee Liability Information

-At least 28 days before a transfer, the transferor must provide the transferee with Employee Liability Information (ELI).
+At least 28 days before a transfer, the outgoing employer must provide the incoming employer with Employee Liability Information (ELI).
 ELI is certain information about the transferring employees, such as their terms of employment, age, length of service and any outstanding claims, grievances and disciplinaries amongst other things.
-If this information is not provided fully and on time, a transferee can make a claim under TUPE against the transferor.
+If the outgoing employer fails to provide the information, the incoming employer can apply to the Employment Tribunal for compensation based on the losses suffered, with a minimum award of £500 per employee that the information was not provided for.
+There is no maximum award.

 How does TUPE apply when the employer is insolvent?